FiddleINC/redditlistentothis/README.md

 # Listen to this Reddit

 This a React App that randomly shows Music from the [Listen to This Subreddit](https://www.reddit.com/r/listentothis/).

+###Current Working Branch: v1.1

 - [x] Added a Iframe from the Content
-- [ ] Add Refresh Button
+- [x] Add Refresh Button ( But Now you have to relogin into YouTube everytime for new videos)
-- [ ] Add "Add to Playlist" Button
+- [x] Add "Add to Playlist" Button
 - [ ] Add Autoplay feature
+- [ ] Stay Loggedin ( Using Backend or Redux)
+- [ ] Clean the Code

 ## Available Scripts